Is Ardelyx Inc. (ARDX) a Keeper?

-Ardelyx Inc. (NASDAQ:ARDX) went up by 14.18% from its latest closing price compared to the recent 1-year high of $3.43.
-The company’s stock price has collected 5.72% of gains in the last five trading sessions.
+Ardelyx Inc. (NASDAQ:ARDX) went down by -8.44% from its latest closing price compared to the recent 1-year high of $3.43.
+The company’s stock price has collected 6.55% of gains in the last five trading sessions.
 Barron’s reported on 11/17/22 that Ardelyx Skyrockets.
 Its Kidney Disease Drug Is a Step Closer to FDA Approval.

 Is It Worth Investing in Ardelyx Inc. (NASDAQ :ARDX) Right Now?